appsody/website/content/tutorials/PackageAJaxRSAppWithAppsody.md

 ### Running the application

-Simply issue: `appsody run`.
+Issue: `appsody run`.

-This starts a docker container and mounts the workspace and the local maven repository (~/.m2/repository).
-Open Liberty's "dev mode" is enabled which will automatically detect changes to the application's configuration and source triggering a recompile and redeploy of the application.
+The `run` command starts a Docker container and mounts the workspace and the local maven repository (`~/.m2/repository`).
+Open Liberty's "dev mode" is enabled which automatically detects changes to the application's configuration and source, triggering a recompile and redeploy of the application.

-Once complete you can test the app by going to:
+You can test the app by going to:
 [http://localhost:9080/LibertyProject/System/properties](http://localhost:9080/LibertyProject/System/properties)

-You now have a fully functional development environment, where you can make changes in your IDE of choice, hit save, and refresh the above URL to see the changes take effect.
+You now have a fully functional development environment, where you can make code changes in your IDE of choice, save, and refresh the above URL to see the changes take effect.

 For example, try adding the following code snippet within `src/main/java/io/openliberty/guides/rest/PropertiesResource.java`: